Migrating from Apple PDFKit

 While PDFKit is a great starting point for adding basic PDF support to your app, PSPDFKit goes much further, offering you a cross-platform drop-in solution with many UI components, advanced PDF features, and first-class support directly from the developers.

-Please consult our website, our guides, and our API reference for additional information about various parts of PSPDFKit.
+Consult our website, our guides, and our API Reference for additional information about various parts of PSPDFKit.